Once upon a time, Lisbon was one of Europe’s most under-rated cities but the secret is well and truly out.

 Spend a bit of time exploring the historic streets and colourful street art of Bairro Alto, before heading to PARK – a car park-turned-rooftop bar with unbeatable views across the city, live DJ sets, and an ever-so-tempting cocktail menu.
 Time your visit for sunset, if possible, to watch the city light up before your eyes.

 Finally head for dinner at one of the many buzzing restaurants around Bairro Alto.
 We had the most incredible meal at Grapes & Bites – a lovely little spot, if you like cheese-boards (tick), live music (tick) and hand-picked wines (tick, tick).

-And thus concludes my guide to the perfect weekend in Lisbon!
-If you have an extra day to spare, I’d really recommend adding a trip to the fairytale land of Sintra… but more on that coming soon.
+And thus concludes your perfect weekend in Lisbon!
+If you have an extra day to spare, I’d really recommend adding a day trip to the fairytale town of Sintra.